 - textile development and marketing

 - visual arts management: education, library, marketing

 - visual merchandising

-The Internship Center runs a two-pronged academic program that comprises on-site professional/work experience supervised by an organization executive and classroom instruction.
+The Career and Internship Center runs a two-pronged academic program that comprises on-site professional career experience supervised by an organization executive and classroom instruction.

 - Internships may be paid or unpaid.
 Please remember that paid internships are much more appealing to students and will frequently attract the most motivated individuals.